Apollonian-Devs/SEG-MGP/README.md

 > python -m venv venv
 > venv/Scripts/activate
 ```
+Ensure you are in the backend directory for the following instructions.
-Next install all the required packages:
+Install all the required packages:
 ```
 $ pip3 install -r requirements.txt
 ```